-For most backpackers, traveling revolves around two things: budgets and beers.
-While London has absolutely no shortage of pubs and clubs, the budgeting part might get a little bit tricky.
-If you’re ballin’ on a budget, you’re going to need to make sure your money stretches out as far as it can.
-Logically, that means London should basically be a no-go zone.
+For most backpackers, traveling revolves around two things: beers and your budget.
+While London has absolutely no shortage of pubs and clubs, the budgeting part gets a little bit tricky.
+If you are ballin’ on a budget, you need to make sure your money stretches out as far as it can.
+As a backpacker, London should basically be a no-go zone.

-But just not go to London?
-That’s just wrong.
+But to just not go to London?
+That is just wrong.
 London is one of the world’s most historically and culturally significant cities.
 It is vibrant and full of life, buzzing with activity at all times of day.
-It is a melting pot of cultures and peoples, a city that shines despite its omnipresent cloud cover.
+London is a melting pot of cultures and peoples, a city that shines despite its omnipresent cloud cover.
 One does not simply just miss out on London.

-So you’re going to have to compromise.
+So you are going to have to compromise.
 I can’t imagine very many luxury travelers read my blog so I’ll just cut to the chase instead of dillydallying trying to accommodate and reason with everyone.

-The most ideal location for first-timers in London would probably be one of their two London Bridge hostels.
+The most ideal location for first-timers in London would be one of their two hostels near London Bridge.
 It puts you right in the midst of it all.
-You are within walking distance of a ton of attractions, like St. Paul’s Cathedral, the Tate Modern, the Shard, everything along the River Thames, and my favorite place in all of London, Borough Market.
-If you’re lazy like me, you can figure out the Tube system which is less than a five minute walk away and makes the whole of London a lot smaller.
+Within walking distance of attractions like St. Paul’s Cathedral, the Tate Modern, the Shard, everything along the River Thames, and Borough Market you are right in the heart of where you want to be.
+If you are lazy like me, you can figure out the Tube system which is less than a five minute walk away.
+Getting an Oyster card makes the whole of London a lot smaller.